Prospective Freshmen – First Year Students

 Admission to this program is based on courses completed and quality of academic record.
 Applicants should have a cumulative grade point average of at least 2.0, and a minimum cumulative GPA of 2.5 in the critical tracking courses, in accordance with admission guidelines.
 Further information for transfer students.

 Transfers From Four-Year Institutions

-The requirements listed under the previous section also apply to transfer students from four year institutions although an AA degree is not required.
+The requirements listed under the previous section also apply to transfer students from four-year institutions although an AA degree is not required.
+Students applying to transfer from a public Florida university are encouraged to earn an AA degree prior to applying.
 Students are advised to seek a transfer as soon as the critical tracking courses are completed.
 There is a limit to the number of upper-division courses that may be applied to the UF degree.
 Each student should determine, in consultation with his/her advisor, the number of transfer credits to be accepted by the UF Registrar and the department.

 Prospective Graduate Students

 Applicants apply to a program and therefore, if an applicant is interested in more than one program, the applicant will need to submit a new application for each program they wish to apply.
 View further information on the Graduate Admissions page.